sc0ttkclark/wordpress-fields-api/docs/object-types-and-subtypes.md

 When no Object subtype is provided (or it matches the default Object subtype) then those forms/sections/controls/fields apply to all Object subtypes for an object type and will be inherited.

 An example of that can be seen in the `WP_Fields_API_Form_Term` implementation class, which adds the term `name`, `slug`, `parent`, and `description` fields to *all* taxonomies.
 Visibility ultimately rests with the section or control capabilities callback, which can further limit access to a specific section or control and prevent them from being viewed/used.

+## Core Complications

+* `register_meta` does not yet support object sub types by default
+* Sub types are difficult to implement for some meta callback usage in which sub type information is not available